Economic and Political Overview

 Main Sectors of Industry

 Industry is the backbone of the Libyan economy because of the strong petrochemical industry.
-It accounts for 48.3% of GDP, employing 24.4% of the active population (World Bank).
-Production includes petroleum, petrochemicals, aluminium, iron, steel, food processing, textiles, handicrafts, and cement.
-Although the Libyan petrochemical industry, especially the country's petroleum exports, were negatively impacted by the pandemic and the drop of oil prices, the sector showed signs of recovery in 2022.
+It accounts for 77.3% of GDP, employing 23.2% of the active population (World Bank).
+Production includes petroleum, petrochemicals, aluminium, iron, steel, food processing, textiles, handicrafts, and cement, while manufacturing is underdeveloped (3% of GDP).
+Although the Libyan petrochemical industry, especially petroleum exports, were negatively impacted by the pandemic and the drop of oil prices, the sector showed signs of recovery in recent years: Libya's state-owned National Oil Corporation (NOC) announced that the country’s daily crude oil production surpassed the target set for 2024, reaching 1,405,609 barrels, along with 52,633 barrels of condensates.

-Services account for 55.8% of GDP and its share in total employment stands at 59.2% (World Bank).
-Although this is the second largest sector in Libya, significant industries, such as tourism and retail, are significantly underdeveloped.
+Services account for 25.4% of GDP and its share in total employment stands at 68.1% (World Bank).
+Although this is the second-largest sector in Libya, significant industries, such as tourism and retail, are still underdeveloped.
 Financial services and transportation, however, account for a significant part of the service sector.
-Even though the impacts of the pandemic were felt through the service sector, it wasn't as significantly hit as industry.
+According to the IMF, as of 2023, Libya's banking sector is described as rudimentary.
+The country hosts 20 banks, with their combined assets totaling around LYD 143 billion.
+Loans and credit facilities make up less than 15% of the total assets in the banking sector, while the majority, approximately 60%, consists of balances held at the Central Bank of Libya (CBL).

 Breakdown of Economic Activity By Sector Agriculture Industry Services